humdrum-tools/humdrum-documentation/guide/ch37/index.md

 ```

 Recall that the common system for representing barlines makes a
-distinction between the logical *function* of a barline and it\'s visual
+distinction between the logical *function* of a barline and it's visual
 or *orthographic* appearance.
 For example, the common system for
 barlines distinguishes between double barlines whose function is to
 indicate the end of a work or movement, and double barlines that simply